Clinical PhD Programme

 Clinical PhD fellowships are available for clinical health professionals with an aptitude for research and the potential to become future leaders in genomics, biomedicine and healthcare science.

-The application process for the 2024 intake of the Wellcome Sanger Institute Clinical PhD Programme is now closed.
-The closing date was Thursday 2nd November 2023 (midday GMT).
-Interviews will be held at the beginning of January 2024 – exact dates to be confirmed.
+The application process for the 2025 intake of the Wellcome Sanger Institute Clinical PhD Programme is now closed.
+The closing date was Tuesday 5th November 2024 (23:59 GMT).
+Interviews will be held in early January 2025 – exact dates to be confirmed.

 Overview